juliobg/asio_http/readme.md

 asio_http
 =========

-This is an http client library for Boost.Asio
+This is an http client library for Boost.Asio.
+It is intended to be simple and easy-to-use for the asynchronous consumption of REST APIs.

 Features